University of Oxford

 The workshop will bring experts from around the world together to discuss issues of current interest in the areas of Floer homology, low-dimensional topology, and gauge theory.
 Topics of particular interest include new developments in gauge theory and geometric PDE's, including instanton invariants and the family Seiberg-Witten invariant; the topology of 4-manifolds, including advances in topological 4-manifolds and the study of embedded surfaces; and Floer homology for 3-manifolds, including equivariant Floer homology, knot detection and the relations between instanton and monopole homology.

-Speakers: Mohammed Abouzaid (Columbia), Ali Daemi (Washington, St Louis), Simon Donaldson (Imperial, Stony Brook) tbc, Kristen Hendricks (Rutgers), Nigel Hitchin (Oxford), Andras Juhász (Oxford), Hokuto Konno (Tokyo), Maggie Miller (Stanford), Tomasz Mrówka (MIT), Hiraku Nakajima (Tokyo), Peter Ozsváth (Princeton), Lisa Piccirillo (MIT), Arunima Ray (MPIM Bonn), Danny Ruberman (Brandeis), Hannah Schwartz (Princeton), Rosa Sena-Dias (Lisbon), Steven Sivek (Imperial), Zoltan Szabó (Princeton), Joshua Wang (Harvard), Ian Zemke (Princeton), Raphael Zentner (Regensburg)
+Speakers: Mohammed Abouzaid (Columbia), Ali Daemi (Washington, St Louis), Simon Donaldson (Imperial, Stony Brook) tbc, Kristen Hendricks (Rutgers), Nigel Hitchin (Oxford), Andras Juhász (Oxford), Hokuto Konno (Tokyo), Maggie Miller (Stanford), Tomasz Mrówka (MIT), Hiraku Nakajima (Tokyo), Peter Ozsváth (Princeton), Lisa Piccirillo (MIT), Arunima Ray (MPIM Bonn), Danny Ruberman (Brandeis), Rosa Sena-Dias (Lisbon), Steven Sivek (Imperial), Zoltán Szabó (Princeton), Joshua Wang (Harvard), Yi Xie (Peking), Ian Zemke (Princeton), Raphael Zentner (Regensburg)

 Registration: Registration is free but required; please email Naomi Kraker, providing the name of your institution.
 Students please also include a brief letter of reference from your supervisor.